 Goat of Mendes:

-The Goat of Mendes is an inverted pentacle esque symbol that is trademarked, copyrighted, and used by the Church of Satan.
+The Goat of Mendes is an inverted pentacle.
 It depicts the goat head overlaying an inverted pentacle with five Hebrew letters that spell out the word leviathan on the outside of each point of the inverted pentacle, then encircled by another circle.
 This is one of the main symbols of satanism.
 The Goat of Mendes is also called Sigil of Baphomet, Sabbatic Goat, and Mendes Pentacle.
-The meaning is the same as the inverted pentacle, but this one is more for satanist, because it takes on certain energies of entities Satanist work with.
+The energies are primarily the same as the inverted pentagram though they do call upon satanic entities, and energies at the same time.